Ford full-year profit plunges on slower sales, pension costs

 Quarterly revenue fell 5% to $39.7 billion, about even with Wall Street estimates.

-Shares of Ford, which released results after the markets closed Tuesday, tumbled 9.5% to $8.31 in extended trading.
+Shares of Ford, which released results after the markets closed Tuesday, tumbled 9% to $8.35 i n extended trading.

+Ford had said earlier that it expected to deliver better results in 2019 than in 2018.

-Ford CEO Jim Hackett said on a conference call with analysts that the company fell short of its expectations for the year, and he blamed the drop primarily on the flubbed launch of the new Ford Explorer SUV at its factory in Chicago
+CEO Jim Hackett said on a conference call with analysts that the company fell short of expectations for the year, and he blamed the drop primarily on the flubbed launch of the new Ford Explorer SUV at its factory in Chicago.

-New Explorers came off the assembly line with multiple problems and had to be shipped to a Detroit-area factory for repairs.
+New Explorers came off the assembly line with multiple problems and had to be shipped to a Detroit-area factory for repairs, delaying deliveries to customers.

 Hackett also referred to higher warranty costs during the year, especially for a flawed six-speed automatic transmission in the Ford Focus compact car.